Mutter (software)

+Mutter is a display server and window manager for the Wayland protocol ("compositor").
+It is the default window manager for GNOME.

-Mutter is a window manager initially designed and implemented for the X Window System, but then evolved to be a display server ("Wayland compositor").
-It became the default window manager in GNOME 3, replacing Metacity which used GTK for rendering.
-"Mutter" is a combination of "Metacity" and "Clutter".
+Mutter was initially a compositing window manager designed and implemented for the X Window System, but then evolved to be a Wayland compositor.
+It became the default window manager in GNOME 3, replacing Metacity, which used GTK for rendering.
+The name "Mutter" is a combination of "Metacity" and "Clutter".

 Window management

-Mutter can function as a standalone window manager for GNOME-like desktops, and serves as the primary window manager for the GNOME Shell, which is an integral part of GNOME 3.
+Mutter can function as a standalone window manager for GNOME-like desktops, and serves as the primary window manager for the GNOME Shell, which is an integral part of GNOME since version 3.
 Mutter is extensible with plug-ins, and supports numerous visual effects.
 GNOME Shell is written as a plug-in to Mutter.